-Keep in mind for each of these that the relevant tournament sets can be found on the packet archive: quizbowlpackets.com.
-Just use “find” or search for them that way.
+Keep in mind that the relevant tournament sets mentioned below can be found on the free packet archive: quizbowlpackets.com.
+Just use “find” or search for them via Google.

 This is a player who has never played before, has never played any quizbowl questions at all, or has maybe played one local tournament but never anything more than that.
 If this describes you, then welcome to the world of quizbowl!

 – Just read questions!
 Start reading these novice level or Middle School (MS) level questions and get an idea of how pyramidal questions work and what topics tend to come up in quizbowl.
 If you look through a few tournaments (compare, say, 2014 to 2015 SCOP), you’ll see the same topics come up again and again (not the same questions verbatim, of course, but similar clues and answerlines).
 Use the SCOP Study Sheets as a way to figure out a list of things to learn and then go from there.

 At this point, focus the most on developing familiarity with how quizbowl works.
 If you come across an answer line that you’ve never heard of before, Google it to find out what it is.
 At the level of these questions, every answer line is probably something that you will see frequently in the future, so you need to know as much as possible about these topics.